Karki23/SpellChecker/README.md

 Work in progress:
   - Auto-suggesting words with the corrections in ouput.txt. (can be executed by seeing which permutation of the wrong word might be in the dictionary.
 [Not all permutations to be computed] )
-  - Making an UI (web application) for the same.